scrapinghub/spidermon/docs/settings.rst

 A dictionary where keys represent the names of the monitors to be skipped, and the corresponding values are lists containing either method names or lists defining skip conditions.

+.. versionchanged:: VERSION
+    A key can also target a single test method of a monitor, instead of every method in it, using the ``"<monitor name>/<method name>"`` format.
+Both names are the display names Spidermon reports them with, i.e. the ones set through the ``@monitors.name(...)`` decorator when present, not their Python identifiers.
+Rules are also no longer restricted to ``SpiderCloseMonitorSuite`` and now apply to monitors run from any suite.

 When defining skip rules based on values, the list must follow the pattern:

 ``["stat_name", "comparison_operator", "threshold_value"]``.